massquantity/LibRecommender/doc/user_guide.md

 >>> test_data.build_negative_samples(data_info, item_gen_mode="random", num_neg=1, seed=2222)
 ```

 In the future, we plan to remove this explicit negative sampling part before training.
-This requires encapsulating the sampling into the batch training process, so that users won't undertake the ambiguity above.
-Some other sampling techniques besides "random" will also be added.
+This requires encapsulating the sampling process into the batch training, so that users won't undertake the ambiguity above.
+Some other sampling methods apart from "random" will also be added.